au-nlp/project-milestone-p2-group2/README.md

 main.ipynb Is the main Jupyter Notebook where the complete analysis, model training, and evaluation pipeline is executed and documented.
 This is the primary file for presenting our findings.

-### TODO
-- Update readme with contributions and repo organisation
-- Report should contain table with comparison between (logistic regression / heuristic / GNN)
-- Add error analysis with every plot to the report
-- Attention mechanism used in Gatv2